 Fifth, Go Fly!
 It's the reason you've started and continued the journey!
 Enjoy the privileges that your pilot certificate has afforded you to educate yourself in all things aviation.

 Dr. Harris is an FAA-Designated Senior Aviation Medical Examiner.
-He is also a CFII with advanced and instrument ground instructor certifications.
+He is also an instrument-rated certified flight instructor in both single and multi-engine airplanes with advanced and instrument ground instructor certifications.